 Photo: Whitecat sg

 Mount Kailash is so remote that even travelling there will be an adventure, and the trek around it is tough too, including a mountain pass of 5,600m, so make sure you’re acclimatised.
-Of course, it’s worth all the effort.
+Of course, it’s worth all the effort once you see the views.